 These paths, all part of the Capital Trails Coalition, are fit for adventure this season in the District

-As DC’s gorgeous fall foliage sets in, it’s time to strap on your helmet, put air in the tires and embark on a two-wheeled adventure (with a mask in tow, of course) or set out on a peaceful trot.
+When DC starts heating up in the summer, it’s time to strap on your helmet, put air in the tires and embark on a two-wheeled adventure (with a mask in tow, of course) or set out on a peaceful trot beneath the shade.
 Below, we’ve detailed four must-ride/must-run/must-walk trails in the DC area, with the help of our friends at the Capital Trails Coalition.

 A quick reminder: please make sure to maintain social distancing and wear a mask during your ride and at any stops you make along the way.

 This hidden gem of a trail is just under a mile in length, but makes for a scenic ride or walk at any time of year.
 The Klingle Valley Trail was completed in 2017, now serving as a little oasis for nature lovers in the District.
 Some notable features of the trail include its permeable pavement, which prevents stormwater runoff; its connection to the spectacular Tregaron Conservancy paths and trail network; and its gorgeous view of the Connecticut Avenue NW bridge.